MiniAPKTool/MiniAPKToolGUI/README.md

 If you see "javac is not recognized as an internal or external command", you have to install JDK Development Kit.

 <ins>Where can I find JDK Development Kit?</ins><br />
-It should look somethink like this "jdk-21_windows-x64_bin.exe"<br />
+It should look for somethink like this "jdk-21_windows-x64_bin.exe"<br />
 https://www.oracle.com/java/technologies/downloads/